The RP should assist the chaplain in ensuring that all appropriate

 before sunset; first softly, then louder, then still louder.
 Kol Nidre means

-all vows.
-The words of the Kol Nidre prayer state that all vows and oaths
+“all vows. ” The words of the Kol Nidre prayer state that all vows and oaths

 made to God and not carried out are hereby canceled and made void.